ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 ## 5. Costs and Drawbacks

-### Development Costs
+### 5.1.
+Development Costs

 Development and ongoing costs are expected to exist primarily in the form of additional time to sufficiently warn users of upcoming changes, creating and updating the status of extensions, and maintenance of the warning flags.
-We expect that the costs associated with moving an extension from one category to another will be small, but the discussion around doing so might take time.
+We expect that the costs associated with moving an extension from one category to another will be small, but the discussion around doing so might take time - in particular, this may result in an increased workload for the GHC Steering Committee to process lifecycle transitions.

-### Transition Costs
+### 5.2.
+Transition Costs

 Organizations that use `-Werror` may incur a one-time cost in updating their compiler flags to disable warnings about experimental or deprecated extensions.

-### Experts vs Less-Expert Users
+### 5.3.
+Experts vs Less-Expert Users

 There is a trade-off in the selection of default warnings.
 Making `-WXExperimental` be on by default (after a suitable period in `-Wcompat`) means that some Haskell users will need to carry out two steps to use experimental features: after turning on the extension, the warning will need to be suppressed.
 For instance, a user might introduce a scoped wombat pun into their file, which requires enabling the hypothetical experimental extension `ScopedWombatPunning`.
 First, GHC will advise that they enable this extension in an error message.
 Upon following this advice, the user will then be presented with a warning on their `LANGUAGE` pragma along the lines of:
 ```